lokesh45/TeamFormationAssistant/CONTRIBUTING.md

 ## Code of Conduct
 This project and everyone participating in it is governed by the [TeamFormationAssistant Code of Conduct](https://github.com/lokesh45/TeamFormationAssistant/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

+### Coding Guidelines
+* Avoid code smells and writing spaghetti code
+* Use Tabs instead of 4 spaces

 ### Pull Requests
 * After you submit your pull request, verify that all status checks are passing
 * Give description and comments to help the reviewers understand the changes.
 * Make sure to update the relevant file changes on README.md
 * Package-lock.json is required for travis CI to run, so do not add it to .gitignore
+* Add appropriate labels to the pull requests for better resolution
+* The code will not be accepted if there is low readability and code smells\
+* Code not passing style checkers and code formatters will not be accepted

 ### Git Commit Messages
 * Use the present tense.